Andressance/Andressance/README.md

 ![GitHub Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=Andressance&layout=compact&theme=radical)

 ## Featured Projects:
-### Discord.py Moderation Bot
-A Discord bot with basic moderation functions.

-### Word to "Aiken" Converter
-Transforms Word files (.docx) into a Moodle-compatible format (Aiken) and creates .txt files of the same format.

-### Password Manager
-A password manager with a graphical interface developed by @San1190.

 ### Sanatorio de Hechiceros
 The darkness has spread in a world where humans and animals fall into madness.
 Only the sorcerers can stop the plague.